openedx/open-edx-proposals/oeps/processes/oep-0055-project-maintainers.rst

 the scope of this document.
 For example, here we will note that maintainers are responsible for ensuring that repositories meet project standards, but not the details of those standards.
-Those standards will be codified in an OEP over time, but will initially be defined in the wiki page `requirements for public repositories`_ to allow rapid iteration.
+Those standards - including establishing a channel for feedback, and details on how and when that channel will be monitored - will be codified in an OEP over time, but will initially be defined in the wiki page `requirements for public repositories`_ to allow rapid iteration.

 The key aspects of the maintainer role fall into the following categories